zhuowei/design/eval/checklist.md

  - Graph axis are labeled
  - All measurements have space between units, e.g. 10 kg

+I feel more confident now that I have a checklist: I can see all the potential pitfalls on a single page instead of on the comment pages of multiple previous reports.

 Armed with my checklist, I'm ready to begin my lab report now.
 Wish me luck :)